tinyvision-ai-inc/pico-ice/Docs/pmods.md

 There are 4 Pmod connectors in the pico-ice, numbered clockwise from 1 to 4 starting from the USB connector.

-- 2 connected ot the iCE40
+- 2 connected to the iCE40
 - 1 connected to both the RP2040 and iCE40
 - 1 connected to the RP2040